 Books to Enhance Your Writing

-Reading certain books can help you write your own book.
-I have brought together four groups of books for your benefit:
+There are certain books that — if you give yourself to them as a reader — can help you write your own book.
+Not only in terms of writing craft, important as that is, but also from musicians, psychologists, healers, and others.
+And so I have brought together four groups of books for your benefit:

 1. Books directly about the writing process.
 These include: